armaninspace/mkdocs001/docs/about.md

-# Welcome to Maja Gamma Labs
+# Welcome to VzM labs

 Welcome to the site of Maja Gamma Labs.